javieriturra/kafka-pyspark-poc/readme.md

 - Writing to a Time Series Database
 - Spark Cluster Usage
 - Real time Visualization
-- More realistic data emulated data
+- More realistic emulated data
 - Connecting to a real data source